GeoscienceAustralia/sira/docs/source/ch05_fragility_attribution.rst

-1. Direct consultation with industry asset managers to reach agreement on component fragilities by adjusting the most appropriate published models and drawing upon construction specifications, manufacturer’s shake table proof testing (if available) and observed earthquake performance (if possible).
+1. Direct consultation with industry asset managers to reach agreement on component fragilities by adjusting the most appropriate published models and drawing upon construction specifications, manufacturer's shake table proof testing (if available) and observed earthquake performance (if possible).